GiviMAD/whisper-jni/README.md

 This library aims to support the following platforms:

-* Windows10 x86_64
+* Windows10 x86_64 (included binary requires CPU features avx2, fma, f16c, avx)
 * Linux GLIBC x86_64/arm64 (built with debian focal, GLIBC version 2.31)
 * macOS x86_64/arm64 (built targeting v11.0)

 The native binaries for those platforms are included in the distributed jar.

-The library has been tested on all the supported platforms unless macOS arm64.

-The included binaries have been built with some features enabled that I think are available in most modern devices, please open an issue if you found it don't work on any of the supported platforms.
+Please open an issue if you found it don't work on any of the supported platforms.

 ## Installation